itisusama-writer/152410/chapter-5.md

 "Is everything okay?"
 Uncle Tariq had approached, his brow furrowed with concern.
 "We heard shouting."

 "Everything's fine," Areeba said quickly, pushing off from the jeep.
 She even managed a weak smile.
 "We were just playing around.
 You know how we are."
 She looked at Ayesha, and for just a fraction of a second, something cruel flickered in her eyes.
+Something masculine.
+Something that enjoyed this.
 "Right, Ayesha?
 Just playing?"

 The words were a challenge.
 A dare.
 Say otherwise.
 Tell them what you think you saw.
 See if they believe you.

 Ayesha's jaw clenched.
 Her hands curled into fists at her sides.
 Every instinct screamed at her to tell them, to make them see—but what had she actually seen?
-A jerking movement that could have been a muscle spasm.
-A slap that could have been... what?
-Swatting at an insect?

-And her cousin's brief moment of clarity?
-That could have been anything.
-Confusion.
-Disorientation.
-The altitude affecting her brain.
+Her cousin jerking, slapping herself, and now standing here with red cheeks that looked exactly like someone else had hit her.

+He'd done it on purpose, she realized with cold clarity.
+Slapped Areeba's face hard enough to leave marks.
+To make it look like Ayesha had struck her.

 There was no proof.
 Nothing concrete.
-Just Ayesha's gut feeling and a series of strange behaviors that could all be explained away by yesterday's fainting spells and possible head trauma.
+Just Ayesha's word against the evidence of those red cheeks and Areeba's wounded expression.

 "Right," Ayesha heard herself say, the word bitter in her mouth.
 "Just playing."

-Aunt Fareeda didn't look convinced, but she nodded.
+Aunt Fareeda didn't look convinced, but her eyes kept going to Areeba's reddened cheek.
+The doubt was clear on her face—doubt about Ayesha.
 "Well, play later.
 We need to leave.
 It'll be dark soon."
-She turned to Areeba, her expression softening.
+She turned to Areeba, her expression softening with concern.
 "Are you okay, beta?
-Your cheek is very red."
+Your cheek is very red.
+Does it hurt?"

-Areeba touched it gingerly.
+Areeba touched it gingerly, wincing slightly.
 "I'm fine.
-I think a bug bit me earlier."

-A bug.
-Of course.
+It doesn't hurt much."

+She didn't offer an explanation.
+Didn't need to.
+The implication hung in the air—Ayesha had done this.
+Ayesha had hurt her.

+Uncle Tariq's expression had cooled when he looked at Ayesha.
+"Let's just get back to the hotel.
+Everyone's tired and on edge."

-They loaded into the jeeps.
+They loaded into the jeeps in uncomfortable silence.
 The same configuration as before—Ayesha and Areeba in the same vehicle, separated by mere inches of seat.
 But the space between them felt vast.
 Unbridgeable.

 As the jeep started and began its descent down the mountain road, Ayesha stared out the window, her mind racing.
 She replayed the moment over and over.
 The jerking.
-The slap.
-The way Areeba's eyes had cleared and she'd begged for help.
+The self-inflicted slap.
+The way Areeba's eyes had cleared and she'd begged for help before that thing took control again.

 She's still in there, Ayesha thought.
 Trapped.
 Fighting.

-But what was she fighting against?
+And now everyone thinks I'm the one hurting her.

 "You okay?"
 Areeba's voice came from beside her, soft and concerned.
+But there was an undertone to it.
+Something mocking.

 Ayesha didn't look at her.
 "Fine."